ReneKrewinkel/ReneKrewinkel/README.md

-# Hi there, I'm Rene Krewinkel
+# Hi there, I'm René Krewinkel

-I am a very experienced (30+ years) digital bohemian.
-I'm currently working as a front-end architect, graphic/ux/ui designer, consultant and teacher in software development.
+_I am a very experienced (30+ years) digital bohemian.
+I'm currently working as a all round developer, front-end architect, graphic/ux/ui designer, consultant and teacher in software development._

+Creativity defines me as a person—both professionally and privately, ‘creating’ is the common thread in my life.
+As I keep trying to stretch the limits of my own knowledge, my understanding of, among other things, technical issues become increasingly unambiguous, and I often see the solutions in layered and defined structures.
+This, combined with in-depth and broad technical knowledge, allows me to not only envision solutions but also design and realise them.

+---

 ![Static Badge](
 https://img.shields.io/badge/rust-orange?style=for-the-badge&logo=rust)